رابطۀ نااطمینانی اقتصادی جهانی و قیمت نفتخام: تحلیلی با مدلهای ترکیبی VAR و MGARCH

 • Mandana Shiravand 1

-1 Economic Sciences, Faculty of Economics and Management, Tarbiat Modares University, Tehran, Iran
+1 M.A. graduate in Economics, Energy Economics specialization, Faculty of Management and Economics, Tarbiat Modares University, Tehran, Iran.

 چکیده [English]

-This study examines the relationship between global macroeconomic policy uncertainty and crude oil price volatility.
-The Global Economic Policy Uncertainty (GEPU) index is employed as a measure of global economic uncertainty, and its relationship with oil prices is analyzed over the period from 1997 to 2024.
-To investigate these dynamics, the study utilizes VAR, BEKK-GARCH, DCC-GARCH, VECH-GARCH, and CCC-GARCH models to assess the evolving interdependencies between these variables.
-The results indicate that rising economic uncertainty is generally associated with increased oil price volatility.
-However, in certain periods, higher oil prices contribute to a reduction in economic uncertainty.
+This study investigates the relationship between global macroeconomic policy uncertainty and crude oil price volatility.
+The Global Economic Policy Uncertainty (GEPU) index is employed as a measure of global economic uncertainty, and its relationship with oil prices is examined over the period from 1997 to 2024.
+To analyze the data, various models including VAR, BEKK-GARCH, DCC-GARCH, VECH-GARCH, and CCC-GARCH are utilized to explore the dynamic interactions between these variables.
+The results indicate that increased economic uncertainty is generally associated with greater oil price volatility across most periods.
+However, in certain periods, rising oil prices may contribute to a reduction in economic uncertainty.
+Among the models used, the DCC-GARCH and BEKK-GARCH frameworks demonstrate superior capability in capturing the dynamic volatility transmission and the relationship with economic uncertainty.
+The findings suggest a bidirectional and predictable relationship, along with volatility spillovers, between global economic policy uncertainty and oil prices.
+However, the direct and short-term effects of shocks from one variable on the other are weak and often statistically insignificant.
+This relationship is more evident in terms of volatility correlations.
+In the long run, increases in oil prices may contribute to heightened global economic instability.

 کلیدواژهها [English]